rolypolytoy/picht/docs/api.rst

    .. method:: add_to_field(field)

-      Adds all three electrodes to the potential field.
+      Adds all three electrodes to the electric field.

-      :param PotentialField field: Target potential field
+      :param ElectricField field: Target electric field

 IonOpticsSystem
 ~~~~~~~~~~~~~~~